nowshad13/Kubernettes/main.md

 5. **Terminating** → Pod is being deleted.

 This lifecycle ensures that Kubernetes can manage Pods effectively, restarting them when necessary and cleaning up resources when they are no longer needed.

+## Persistant Volumes:

+* There are two types of provisionings
+  * Static provisioning
+  * Dynamic provisioning

+* Static Provisioning:
+  * A storage space has to be manually created and to be updated in k8s cluster

+* Dynamic Provisioning(Managed k8s cluster)
+  * kubernetes creates necessary storage dynamically

+* Components:
+  * persistant volume
+  * persistant volume claim
+  * storage class

+* Kubernetes storage classes have built-in intelligence to dynamically provision storage in the cloud.

+* Storage classes is used to created persistant storages by specifying storage types and specifications.

+* Whenever you need to create a persistant volume, a pod should request for a volume that is `pvc`this goes to storage class then storage class will create a persistant volume that is given to pod.

+* Access modes:
+  * ReadWriteOnce:
+    * when you try to create a pv it gets mounted to a node, the pods are created on this node will get Read and Write Access for other nodes the pods will get read access to the pv.